-The Computer Science GCSE is structured to allow students get solid grounding in programming and theory of computing.
+The Computer Science GCSE is structured to allow students get solid grounding in programming, hardware and computing theories.
 An outline of the key exciting concepts is listed below.
 The course is split so that there is a compulsory programming task (not examined) and two external examinations that are taken in Year 11.